wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-tutorial.md

 ## Next Steps

 Remember, that your new disk will not typically be available to the VM if it reboots unless you write that information to your [fstab](http://en.wikipedia.org/wiki/Fstab) file.
+If you want, you can add several more disks and [configure RAID](/documentation/articles/virtual-machines-linux-configure-raid).

 To learn more about Linux on Azure, see: